AnnNguyen1807/Cloud-Based-Technology-/README.md

 - The structured format made it easy to identify important sections such as key findings and numerical data.
 - However, some nuanced details and complex theoretical discussions were oversimplified.

+## Question and Answering (Q&A)

+### Experiment
+The purpose of this experiment is to evaluate NotebookLM's Question & Answer (Q&A) feature by testing its ability to answer specific academic questions based on uploaded course materials.
+This feature aims to simulate an interactive, tutor-like experience for students.
+Firstly, uploadeding course materials on Dialogflow CX into NotebookLM.
+Secondly, Asking the question: "How does a Dialogflow CX agent interact with data stores to retrieve information?"

+  **Answer Generation**:
+   - NotebookLM generated a detailed response based on the content within the uploaded document, explaining how Dialogflow CX agents use API integrations and data retrieval protocols to interact with data stores.
+The generated answer included inline citations that referenced specific sections of the document, ensuring that the response was grounded in the provided source material.

+## Results

+The generated answer can be accessed [here](https://notebooklm.google.com/notebook/12d1e3c7-16f0-46d8-a31d-62aa47b88317/qna).

+### Key Observations:
+- The Q&A feature provided accurate and contextually relevant answers for straightforward, factual questions.
+- Inline citations enhanced academic integrity by allowing easy verification of the information.

 ## Audio Overview Experiment with NotebookLM